-6. INDIVIDUAL INCOMETAX (IIT) IN CHINA
+5. INDIVIDUAL INCOME TAX (IIT) IN CHINA

-Individuals residing in China are subject to the country's individual income tax (IIT), which is generally withheld from wages by employers and paid to the tax authorities on a monthly basis.
-Factors that affect IIT liability in China include: whether the employee is local or foreign, whether the income is local or foreign, the type of legal entity the employee is working for and the position the employee holds.
-This guide focuses on the taxation of foreign and local employees' income and how it is applied.
+Individuals residing in China are subject to the country's individual income tax (IIT).
+Estimated taxes payable are generally withheld from wages by employers or a qualified agent and paid to the tax authorities on a monthly basis.
+Taxes are reconciled annually and the individual is then given a refund or pays taxes due.
+This guide focuses on the taxation of foreign and local employees' income and how it is taxed.